asadprodhan/Bacterial-phylogenetic-tree-reconstruction-using-UBCG-pipeline/README.md

     - Prodigal predicts CDSs in each genome
     - HMMSearch identifies the core genes in each genome
     - Generates one UCG (Updated Core Genes) file per gemone
-    - You can add more metadata to the UCG files (see the following script)
+    - We can add more metadata to the 'metadata.csv' file and specify them in the script (see below)
-    - Metadata can be used to label the tree branches
+    - The supplied metadata will be recoded to the UCG files and can be used to label the tree branches

 ### **Including more metadata:**

 ```